PeyalBepari81/Peyal-s_Portfolio_project/PowerBi_project/Olist_PowerBi_Analysis/README.md

 - Where are delivery delays occurring?
 - How does freight value contribute to order cost?
 - What patterns can be identified in customer purchasing behavior?
+- How many sellers are active in the marketplace?
+- Which sellers generate the highest number of orders?
+- How does sales performance vary across sellers?
 - What areas of the business require further investigation?

 ---